Skip to Main Content

 Evening:

-Transfer by motorcoach to Castelo Melhor (approx. 35 min) for a unique evening visit in the Vale do Côa, exploring one of the world’s most important open-air galleries of Paleolithic rock art.
-On the way to the village of Castelo Melhor, we will be passing through scenic rural landscapes dotted with olive groves and almond orchards.
-From Castelo Melhor, we will continue in all-terrain vehicles (5 KMS) to the Penascosa Archaeological Site for a night visit of the site.
+We’ll take the motorcoach to Castelo Melhor for a unique evening visit in the Vale do Côa, exploring one of the world’s most important open-air galleries of Paleolithic rock art.
+On the way to the village of Castelo Melhor, we will pass through scenic rural landscapes dotted with olive groves and almond orchards.
+From Castelo Melhor, we will continue in all-terrain vehicles to the Penascosa Archaeological Site for a night visit of the site.
 The rock art at Penascosa shows thousands of Paleolithic engravings of horses, aurochs, ibex, and other animals incised into the schist rock.
 At night, the figures stand out in three dimensions unlike during the day when these engravings can be difficult to see because the sunlight hits the rocks evenly.
 Upon arrival, we will follow a short, well-maintained path leading to the rock panels, where the prehistoric engravings are illuminated with soft controlled night lighting.
-The visit centers on observation and interpretation of Paleolithic rock art .
+The visit centers on observation and interpretation of Paleolithic rock art.
 The subtle night lighting enhances visibility, allowing us to fully appreciate motifs from the Paleolithic period, along with Neolithic, Iron Age, and later historical markings.
 The visit emphasizes immersion and interpretation rather than physical effort, allowing us to connect directly with humanity’s earliest artistic expressions.
-You will enjoy a magical guided experience.
+We will enjoy a magical expert-led experience.
+Returning to the hotel, prepare for check-out and transfer in the morning.

 Activity Note

-Getting on/off a motorcoach; driving 87 miles, approximately 2 hours total riding time with winding or hilly roads in the morning (20 minutes ride) and on motorway in the afternoon (1H30M).
+Getting on/off a motorcoach; driving 87 miles, approximately 2 hours total riding time with winding or hilly roads in the morning and on motorway in the afternoon.
+Getting on/off a train; riding for 1.5 hours.
 Minimum physical effort.
 Walking 1 mile.
+Extent and duration of walking and other activities during free time according to personal choice.

 Breakfast: